 But back to the holiday at hand… I was trying to think of a unique spin, something interesting and out-of-the-box to contribute to such a monumental occasion, but when it comes to banana bread I’m just such a purist.
 I only want to taste bananas, walnuts, and butter (I don’t actually use real butter, but still…)

 My recipe is simple, light, healthy and delicious (and also vegan).
 I don’t like the texture of bananas, so I mash the crap out of them so that no huge chunks make their way in.
 I cut the sugar down to a minimum because the bananas provide so much natural sweetness already.

-Whisk room temperature butter (or oil), with sugar, milk, vanilla, and apple cider vinegar.
+- Whisk the room-temperature butter with the sugar, milk, vanilla, and apple cider vinegar.

-Sift together flours, baking soda and salt and set aside.
+- In a separate bowl, sift together the flours, baking soda, baking powder, and salt and set aside.

-Gently stir together the dry and wet mixtures.
-Fold in bananas and walnuts.
-Don’t over-stir, mix until ingredients are just combined to avoid dense bread.
+- Gently stir together the dry and wet mixtures.
+Fold in the mashed bananas and walnuts, if using.
+Don’t over-mix, stir until ingredients are just combined to avoid dense bread.
+Pour the batter into the prepared pan(s).
 Top with a few extra walnuts.

 - Bake for 30-50 minutes depending on your oven.
 Bake mini-loaves for 25-30 minutes.